-Dixa, the customer engagement platform, picks up $36M Series B – TechCrunch
+Dixa, a customer engagement platform, picks up $36M Series B – TechCrunch

 “The problem for customer-facing support teams today is that tickets shared in boxes and legacy call center solutions limit a brand’s ability to connect to their customers where they want to and add extra administrative burdens that ultimately harms the customer experience,” co-founder and CEO Mads Fosselius told me when the company raised its Series A.

 More broadly, the platform competes with Zendesk, Freshdesk and Salesforce Servicecloud.
-However, Fosselius says that in contrast Dixa provides a more “holistic and data-driven customer and agent experience”.
+However, Fosselius says that Dixa provides a more “holistic and data-driven customer and agent experience.”

 Adds Jos White, General Partner at Notion: “Customer service is one of the largest software categories out there, and yet the market is still operating in transactional silos and not reflecting the world we live in.
 We think Dixa has what it takes to upend the industry with a platform that works across any channel and brings real-time intelligence to every conversation.
 We couldn’t be more excited to be investing in the company”.